 This listed building is at the heart of the site in Sendling.
 Hall E is a red-brick former transformer hall that functions as the foyer of the Isarphilharmonie and also houses the base for the City Library, along with the Aspekte Galerie, the »Projektor« auditorium, cultural education facilities, a cafe and bar and the central information counter with ticket sales.
 (Photo © Benedikt Feiten)

 The Isarphilharmonie is a new and modern philharmonic hall for Munich with around 1900 seats.
 The building was designed by the architects at Gerkan, Marg and Partners (gmp) and the acoustics created by acclaimed Japanese acoustician Yasuhisa Toyota.
 In addition to the Munich Philharmonic, the Bavarian Radio Symphony Orchestra also performs here, as well as all stars and orchestras when they visit Munich.
 Visitors can enter the Isarphilharmonie on three different levels via the listed Hall E, which also offers foyer areas and intermission bars.
 (Photo © Tobias Hase)

 Read the article »There Must Always Be a Touch of Magic« to find out why the acoustics in the Isarphilharmonie are so special.

 Everything the Gasteig offers will still be located in one place.
-Building G will house the rehearsal rooms and classrooms of the University of Music and Performing Arts Munich and classes at the Münchner Volkshochschule adult education centre will be held on the five upper floors of Building K. There will also be a range of auditoriums of various sizes that can be used for different types of event.
-These include the »Projektor« in Hall E for around 100 people and the Small Hall for around 120 people in Building K, while Hall X will be a multifunctional space for around 250 people that can accommodate theatre, performance, events and film shows.
+Building G will house the rehearsal rooms and classrooms of the University of Music and Performing Arts Munich and classes at the Münchner Volkshochschule adult education centre will be held on the five upper floors of Building K. There is also be a range of auditoriums of various sizes that can be used for different types of event.
+These include the »Projektor« in Hall E for around 100 people and the Small Hall for around 120 people in Building K, while Hall X is a multifunctional space for around 250 people that can accommodate theatre, performance, events and film shows.

 If you’re interested in holding an event in one of our venues, you can find all the information you need here.